owickstrom/wickstrom.tech/src/posts/2025-02-11-machine-learning-human-unlearning.md

 A friend suggested using LLMs to extract the information, and I experimented with using screenshots as input to classify pages.
-Both Claude 3.5 Sonnet and Gemini 2.0 Flash performed well, but I haven't been able to generalize the approach enough to across many sites.
+Both Claude 3.5 Sonnet and Gemini 2.0 Flash performed well, but I haven't been able to generalize the approach across many sites.
 There’s just too much variability in how websites are structured, and I’m not sure how to handle it.
 I'm open to suggestions!

 The other project, temporarily named _converge_, is a bit closer to what everyone else is doing: using LLMs for programming.
 It's an agent that, given